codePelli/mpl-tsys-examen/README.md

-# Examen
+# PRUEBA - Movie and Series App

+This Angular application interacts with The Movie Database (TMDb) API, providing information about movies and series.
+You can explore popular lists, get specific details, and perform searches.

 ## Amplify

 https://main.d4yhjf599zyca.amplifyapp.com/

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.5.

-# Movie and Series App

-This Angular application interacts with The Movie Database (TMDb) API, providing information about movies and series.
-You can explore popular lists, get specific details, and perform searches.

 ## Configuration